SwingGuy1024/Blog/Bad Uses of Optional.md

 (This won't help for most types.)

-This bug could also have been avoided by avoiding the use of Optional class member at all:
+The cleanest way to avoide this bug is by avoiding the use of Optional class member at all:

     public class AuthenticationResult {
         // ...
-        private Integer lockoutDuration;
+        private Integer lockoutDuration; // No loner wrapped in Optional

         public Optional<Integer> getLockoutDurationOpt() {
             return Optional.ofNullable(lockoutDuration);